 Want to build trust and increase participation in your community?
 A review of your community engagement policies and practices is a great place to start, and will reveal what you’re doing well, what the barriers and preferences of community member are, and the areas for improvement.

-With a strong history of community engagement and the core belief that consultation and participation are essential for community trust and good governance, the Resort Municipality of Whistler community decided it was time to conduct a community engagement review.
-WCS Engagement + Planning helped to scope and then executed the project, which included three objectives, each with a specific deliverable:
+With a strong history of community engagement and the core belief that consultation and participation are essential for community trust and good governance, the Resort Municipality of Whistler decided it was time to conduct a community engagement review.
+We helped to scope and then executed the project, which included three objectives, each with a specific deliverable:

 The project covered the full spectrum of engagement activities, including basic communications, engagement required by the Community Charter, and discretionary project-related engagement.
 It also included a scan of external trends affecting public participation, and best practices being employed by leading communities and organizations that were used to help inform the recommendations.